 Once you have applied the UKVI (UK Visas and Immigration) may choose to visit your business to check it is suitable.
 This is a routine check and once you pass you will be given a licence rating.

 With a successful licence, you will be able to issue certificates of sponsorship for 4 years until your licence runs out.

-For more information of business and personal immigration, visit Clifford Johnston & Co. today.
+For more information of business and personal immigration, speak to one of our expert Immigration Solicitors in Manchester today.